SNOW ENDING, BUT SLIPPERY ROADS POSSIBLE THIS MORNING

 TODAY: :Lake flakes ending.
 Clouds remain.
 Cold and brisk.
 HIGH: 34

 SUNDAY: Subzero chills early.
-Partly cloudy.
+Mostly sunny.
 Still blustery.
-HIGH: 24 LOW: 20
+HIGH: 24 LOW: 15

 Copyright 2022 WBAY.
 All rights reserved.